Skip to main content

-California Code § 102425(j)(1): 15-Minute Infant Checks
+California Code § 102425(j)(1)15-Minute Infant Checks

 ℹ️ Educational reference based on public CCLD inspection records.
 Not legal or compliance advice.
 Verify requirements with official sources.
 Full disclaimer →

-What Is California Code § 102425(j)(1): 15-Minute Infant Checks?
+What California Code § 102425(j)(1) actually says

 California Code § 102425(j)(1)